zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Candace says that she’s “fielding calls (or fielding phone  calls) for the person doing the hiring.”
 Someone who “hires” is someone wh o selects the person to work in a new job.
 So, you apply to a company for a job , someone in the company has to make the final decision to hire you – to em ploy you, to give you the job.

 “What can I do for you?”
 Candace asks.
 Mehdi says, “Well, I read the job description and I think I would be a good fit.”
 The “ job description” is usually a short written document that has information – specific in formation about the job, including what you will have to do and what the qualif ications are.
 That is, what you need in terms of education and experience in order to get the job.
 That’s the job description.
-The job description for my job as host o f ESL Podcast would be to be very good looking and to be a good singer – fort unately I am very qualified for that!
+The job description for my job as host of ESL Podcast would be to be very good looking and to be a good singer – fort unately I am very qualified for that!
 Mehdi says he thinks he’ll be a “good fit” for the job, meaning that the job will be similar to his own experience and his own ed ucation; he will be able to do everything the job needs him to do.
 So, it’s a good  match – it’s a good fit between the job and Mehdi.

 Mehdi says, “I was wondering if there are any special qual ifications (thing that he will need to be able to do) not mentioned in the jo b description.”
 Candace says, “Well, requirements are spelled out in the description .”
 Here, to “spell out” means to provide detailed information, to include all of the details.
 The job description spells out all the things that you need to do in order to get paid.
 To